QuentinWach/terra/README.md

 ---
 ## 🤝🏻 Contribute
 **There is much to do!** At this point, Terra is pretty much just educational.
 But it doesn't have to be.
 Leave your mark and add to this Python library!
 You know how it goes.
 You found a bug?
 Add an issue.
 Any ideas for improvement or feeling the need to add more features?
-Clone the repository, make the changes, and submit a pull request!
+Clone the repository, make the changes, and submit a pull request, or...

+> **Leave a ⭐ to show your support!**

 [_MIT License_](LICENSE.txt)